wndxlori/motion-dynamic-type/README.md

 A simple RubyMotion wrapper for iOS 7's Dynamic Type to make it easier to set the fonts, as well as getting the information you need and notifications for responding to the layout changes.

+## Help support this gem by learning

+The only reason I can keep making gems and keep them up to date is because lovely people like yourself support me.
+I run the [MotionInMotion screencasts](https://motioninmotion.tv/) which you can sign up to for $9/month, I also have a book coming out called [RubyMotion for Rails Developers](http://book.motioninmotion.tv/) which you can pay what you like to buy, and I provide one-on-one training through pairing on [AirPair{}Me](http://airpair.me/fluffyjack?utm_source=expert&utm_medium=readme&utm_term=motion-dynamic-type&utm_content=github&utm_campaign=airpairme).
+All support, even small amounts really helps.

 ## Installation

 Add this line to your application's Gemfile: